 Who's Responsible for the Cub Scout Six Essentials?

-Being responsible for his own gear is an important lesson for our Cub Scouts to learn.
+Being responsible for their own gear is an important lesson for our Cub Scouts to learn.
 This includes packing and carrying it.
-As you’re preparing for your outdoor activity, have your Cub Scout use the list in his handbook to collect his essentials.
+As you're preparing for your outdoor activity, have your Cub Scout use the list in his handbook to collect his or her essentials.

-Because they’re still little guys, Cub Scouts should have a lightweight backpack for their gear.
+Because they're still little folks, Cub Scouts should have a lightweight backpack for their gear.
 This Zomake backpack only weighs about 8 oz. and is roomy enough for the six essentials with room to spare.

-After he’s packed his six essentials, go over the list with your Cub Scout to make sure he has everything.
+After they've packed their six essentials, go over the list with your Cub Scout to make sure they have everything.
 This is a great time to talk about what might happen if you forget to pack an item.

 For example, you could discuss how not having your sunscreen could lead to a really bad sunburn.
 Or how not having enough water could be very dangerous to your health.